idning/ndb/README.rst

 - redis protocol
 - store with leveldb
 - config with lua
-- got 50k/s on GET/SET on small data with redis-benchmark no pipeline.
+- got 50k/s on GET/SET on small data with redis-benchmark no pipeline. (means in mem) got 100K SET, 300K GET /s on small data with pipeline=1000

 todo
 ====